Slovak PM: Human rights are not a travel pass to EU

 "Libya also needs a lot of technical assistance, so this is our approach that we want to go to Libya, that we want to cooperate with Libyan authorities and we want to guarantee that borders are protected," he said.

-He noted that Slovakia was willing to take in refugee,s but flat out rejected any EU proposal that would allocate a set quota of people to the country.
+He noted that Slovakia was willing to take in refugees but flat out rejected any EU proposal that would allocate a set quota of people to the country.

 The €35 million was decided following a joint Visegrad letter to Italy's prime minister Paolo Gentiloni in July.
 The letter had asked what Italy needed or wanted.